 Business Improvement Districts (BID) were introduced in the UK as a consequence of legislation created in 2004.
 Statutory Instrument 2443 in 2004 was entitled “The Business Improvement District (England) Regulations 2004” and this outlined the concept of a BID and what procedures had to be followed in order to introduce one into a location.
-The first BID was in Toronto in 1970 and in 1974 the first in America was created in New Orleans and in the USA there are now over 1200.
-The successful Leeds BID in early 2015 was the 200th in the UK.
+The first BID was in Toronto in 1970 and in 1974 the first in America was created in New Orleans and in the USA, there are now over 1200.
+The successful Leeds BID in early 2015 was the 200th in the UK and now there are over 300.
 There are four BIDs in Suffolk, in Ipswich, Lowestoft, Bury St Edmunds and most recently Newmarket.

 In order for a BID to be introduced there is a requirement of a ballot whereby all businesses above a stated rateable value and within a geographical area are invited to vote on whether a BID should be introduced.
 The legislation states that for a BID to be introduced there needs to be a majority of all who vote in favour of the proposal and of all who do vote the total rateable value of all these businesses is calculated and again there needs to be a majority of the total rateable value in favour of BID.

 During 2009 the existing Town Centre Management organisation investigated the opportunity of a BID being developed in BSE and produced a Business Plan in accordance with the legislation.
 A decision was made to set the rateable value level (based upon the 2005 assessment), at which a business automatically becomes a member, at £10,000 and that for all eligible businesses the BID levy would be set at 1.75% of the total rateable value per annum.